josephtesla/quiz-api/README.md

 ### Submissions
 - `POST /quiz/[:quizId]/submissions` Creates a submission for a quiz
-- `GET /quiz/[:quizId]/submissions` Gets all submissions for a quiz can pass `?byCurrentUser=1` query to get all submissions of the current user for the quiz
+- `GET /quiz/[:quizId]/submissions` Gets all submissions for a quiz.
+   - Pass `?byCurrentUser=1` query to get all submissions of the current user for the quiz

 - `GET /quiz/[:quizId]/submissions/[:submissionId]` Gets single submission details with breakdown/analysis